opencomputeproject/HWMgmt-OCP-Profiles/Networking/UsageGuide-ESwitch.md

 }
 ```

-Once the properties within the settings resource have the desired
-values, a POST to the settings resource applies the settings.
+The IPv4 config is applied a POST to the Setting resource.

 ```
 POST
 /redfish/v1/Chassis/EthernetSwitch1/NetworkAdapters/NA_1/NetworkDeviceFunctions/NDF_1/EthernetInterfaces/1/SD
 ```

-## Get switch log
+## Get system log

 The switch's log is obtained retrieving the Log resource which represent
 the system log.

 ```
 GET /redfish/v1/Fabrics/{id=Ethernet}/Switches/{id}/LogServices/Log